Calvin Klein Tote

 -

-- lip gloss: Buxom Full-On Lip Cream in White Russian, $21.
+- lip gloss: Buxom Full-On Lip Cream in White Russian, $25.
 The perfect pinky nude lip gloss.
 It has a gentle plumping effect, isn’t sticky, and goes with everything.

-- lip balm: EOS Lip Balm in Coconut Milk, $4.
+- lip balm: EOS Lip Balm in coconut milk, $4.
 Even though I was a bit late on the EOS bandwagon, I’ve more than made up for it.
 Coconut milk is my favorite, but they have MANY other flavors, and also put out seasonal, limited edition flavors.
 The packaging is a love/hate thing.
 It’s not always an easy fit, but the balm is so moisturizing and has such a great texture, it’s worth it.

-- hair ties: Scunci no-slip grip hair elastics, 10-pack/$5.
+- hair ties: Scunci no-slip grip hair elastics, 10 pack/$7.
 The link provided is for a listing at Walmart.
 They’re flat, as opposed to being round, and they have a rubbery strip on the inside.
 That strip ensures your hair will not come out of it, until you take it out.
 These are the only hair ties I can use that my hair absolutely does not move.
 They’re a little more expensive than most other hair elastics, but SO worth it.

 - pill case: pill case, $14.
 I linked to a really cute pill case on Amazon, but you can find them in gift stores, Hallmark stores, sometimes even drug stores, although theirs are usually plain.
-I carry over-the-counter pain medication, and migraine meds in case I’m out when one hits.
+I carry over-the-counter pain medication and migraine meds in case I’m out when one hits.

 And that’s it!
 Everything I need in case something should happen when I’m away from home.